 Your Partner For Professional Success

 We’re here to answer all your questions.
-Submit this form or contact Julia, your Enrollment Counselor, directly to learn more about our Bachelor of Science in Business Administration.
+Submit this form or contact Julia, your Enrollment Counselor, directly to learn more about our Bachelor of Science in Cybersecurity and Digital Forensics.

-- Cumulative GPA of 2.0 on a 4.0 scale in past academic work.
+- A cumulative GPA of 2.0 on a 4.0 scale in past academic work